-Camp Helen State Park
+(12) Camp Helen State Park

-This park shares its name with the coastal dune lake within its boundaries.
-Rare plants such as gulf coast lupine, spoonflower, pitcher plants and Curtiss' sand grass, one of the largest populations in Florida, are found in the park.
-Visitors may see splashes of color from summer wildflowers or some of the birds and butterflies.
-A boardwalk across the dunes offers easy access to the beach.
-The park is bordered by the Gulf of America and Lake Powell, one of the largest rare coastal dune lakes in Florida.
+The park is bordered by the Gulf of Mexico and Lake Powell, one of the largest rare coastal dune lakes in Florida.
 From 1945 to 1987, Camp Helen was a resort for employees of an Alabama textile mill.
 Natural areas range from coastal dunes and salt marshes along the Gulf to freshwater wetlands and sand pine scrub along the lake.
 The lodge can be rented for special events.
-Park Location:

-Park Location: 23937 Panama City Beach Parkway Panama City Beach, FL 32413 6350 E. Scenic Highway 30A Santa Rosa Beach, FL 32459
+Park Location: 23937 Panama City Beach Pkwy.
+Panama City Beach, FL 32413

-Eden Gardens State Park Ponce de Leon Springs State Park
+13 Eden Gardens State Park

 The focal point of this park is a beautiful, two-story house with elegant white columns and a wraparound porch, surrounded by live oaks and ornamental gardens.
 In 1963, Lois Maxon bought and renovated the home, creating a showplace for her family heirlooms and antiques.
 Guided tours of the house are available Thursday through Monday.
-The Christmas Candlelight Tour is held annually in December.
-181 Eden Gardens Road Santa Rosa Beach, FL 32459 Park Location:
+The Christmas Candlelight Tour is held every year in December.

+Park Location: 181 Eden Gardens Rd.
+Santa Rosa Beach, FL 32459